rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-onos-updated/README.md

 -   Simplified management, configuration and deployment of new software, hardware & services.
 -   A scale-out architecture to provide the resiliency and scalability required to meet the rigors of production carrier environments.

+## 1.2 Features of ONOS? <a	name="1.2"></a>

+According to [[4]](#ref4), the most important benefit of an operating system is that it provides a useful and usable platform for software programs designed for a particular application or use case.
+ONOS applications and use cases often consist of customized communication routing, management, or monitoring services for software-defined networks.
+Some examples of things which you can do with ONOS, and software written to run on ONOS, may be found in [Apps and Use Cases](https://wiki.onosproject.org/display/ONOS/Apps+and+Use+Cases).

+ONOS can run as a [distributed system](https://wiki.onosproject.org/display/ONOS/Distributed+Operation) across multiple servers, allowing it to use the CPU and memory resources of multiple servers while providing fault tolerance in the face of server failure and potentially supporting live/rolling upgrades of hardware and software without interrupting network traffic.

+The ONOS kernel and core services, as well as ONOS applications, are written in Java as bundles that are loaded into the Karaf OSGi container.
+OSGi is a component system for Java that allows modules to be installed and run dynamically in a single JVM.
+Since ONOS runs in the JVM, it can run on several underlying OS platforms.

 # 2. Installing and running ONOS <a	name="2"></a>

 ## 2.1.
 Specifications we shall be using for this lab worksheet <a	name="2.1"></a>